Ckoelewyn/actions-playground/README.md

 State.json was not being updated, lets test this again...

 repo sync v4 doesnt exist.
-ChatGPT method uses jq outside the echo
+ChatGPT method uses jq outside the echo.

+one more push to test